 - A detailed sewage system design report and sewage system drawings.

 Field investigations would also be conducted to determine on-site subsurface soil characteristics and groundwater monitors may also be installed to determine the horizontal movement of the shallow groundwater flow.
 Once all of the pertinent information has been gathered, then a suitable sewage treatment system would be designed.
-Most MOECC sewage systems are designed by an engineering firm, including supervision of the installation.
+Most MECP sewage systems are designed by an engineering firm, including supervision of the installation.

-Gunnell Engineering has extensive experience with the MOECC sewage works approval process, and is well qualified for the design of large sewage works including restaurants, residential developments, campgrounds, commercial projects and golf course projects.
+Gunnell Engineering has extensive experience with the MECP sewage works approval process, and is well qualified for the design of large sewage works including restaurants, residential developments, campgrounds, commercial projects and golf course projects.